jljordan42/indy-client/getting-started.md

 sovrin> prompt ALICE
 ALICE>
 ```
 Next, we will create a new empty keyring for Alice.
 Creating a new empty keyring basically resets the agent to a clean slate.
 Because this is the first time you're setting this up, this step is not actually necessary.
-If you're wanting to do interact with other identifiers held by the agent then this does become necessary.
+If you're wanting to do interaction with other identifiers held by the agent then this does become necessary.

 It's a good habit to get into.
 Go ahead and create the new keyring now:

 ```
-new keyring Alice
+new wallet Alice
 ```